t5mat/night/README.md

 I made this to address some of the workflow limitations I've encountered as I was learning Cubase.
 I've actually come to rely on night much more than I expected, so I decided to take a bit of time to package and share it.

-**night was built for and tested on Cubase/Nuendo 12**, but most features should work in earlier versions too.
-If you're feeling adventurous, know that the PLE user presets folder has changed, and some features might not work due to context menu changes/certain key commands or PLE features not being available.
+**night was built for and tested on Cubase/Nuendo 12**, although most features should work in earlier versions too.

 With basic AutoHotkey knowledge, you can tweak existing hotkeys or add new ones relatively easily - see the [Development](#development) section for more info.